shaquille-galanto/screaming-architecture-nextjs/README.md

 1. **Forking the Project**

-   - For users who want to collaborate and contribute to this project, forking this repository is the.
+   - For users who want to collaborate and contribute to this project, forking this repository is the way to go.

 2. **Download the Files**